thanhtrung77/Data-analysis/README.md

 ## 4. Ecommerce Analysis using Linear Regression
 - **Description:** This project used linear regression to provide insights into an ecommerce company's decision of whether to focus on their mobile app or website.
 I completed this project as part of an online data science course.
 The data and company are fictional.

+## 5. Classification Logs (Python)
+- **Description:** This project implements a hybrid log classification system, combining three complementary approaches to handle varying levels of complexity in log patterns.
+The classification methods ensure flexibility and effectiveness in processing predictable, complex, and poorly-labeled data patterns.